NATIONAL COLLEGIATE DODGEBALL ASSOCIATION, INC.

 7.4.1 Forfeits – If a Member Team has previously committed to attend an Event, but later decides not to attend an Event, they must announce their intention to cancel within a defined time period.

-188.8.131.52.2.2.1 Ghost Team – A Ghost Team exists purely as a means of punishment for Member Teams forfeiting from larger sized Events.
-A Ghost Team’s record and standing shall reflect the average ranking of all Member Teams for Standings purposes.
+184.108.40.206.2.2.1 Ghost Team – A Ghost Team exists purely as a means of punishment for Member Teams forfeiting from larger sized Events.
+A Ghost Team’s rating shall be the Initial Starting Rating of a new team.

 7.5 Play by the ruleset outlined by the Organization.